-Applications must be submitted by December 1 to be considered in the priority round of admission decisions for the upcoming school year.
+Applications submitted by December 1 will be considered in the priority round of admission decisions for the upcoming school year.
 Families are still welcomed to apply after December 1st for any spaces still remaining.
-Priority round decisions will be made by the Admission Committee will be made by April 15 and parents will be notified by mail in accordance with the common reply dates of the HAIS (Hawaii Association of Independent Schools).
+Priority round decisions will be made by the Admission Committee by April 15 and parents will be notified by mail in accordance with the common reply dates of the HAIS (Hawaii Association of Independent Schools).
 Applications will be considered after December 1 on a space available basis.

 The following checklist will help you organize the necessary materials to complete your child’s admission folder.
 At any time during this process, please call us with any questions or concerns you may have.